 See your account history

-Your AdWords account contains a history of changes that shows what you've done in the past.
-This change history can help you better understand what events may have triggered changes in your campaigns' performance.
-You can then filter the changes to see only the ones you're interested in.
-You could filter by date range, campaign, ad group, or user, for example.
-Then, if you decide the changes you've made aren't helping you achieve your advertising goals, you can roll back changes you made in the last 30 days by using the "Undo" feature.
+Your Google Ads account contains a history of changes that shows what you've done in the past.
+This change history can help you better understand what events may have led to changes in your campaigns' performance.
+You can see up to 2 years of changes.

 - Ad: Actions taken to create, edit, pause, resume, or remove an ad